ToxicFrog/doom-mods/laevis/README.md

 This should be compatible with every IWAD and pretty much every mod, including weapon/enemy replacements and total conversions.
 It relies entirely on event handlers and runtime reflection, so as long as the player's guns are still subclasses of `Weapon` it should behave properly.

-It has been tested (although not necessarily extensively) in:
+It has been tested (although not necessarily extensively) with:
 - Doom, Doom 2, Heretic, and Chex Quest
 - Ashes 2063
 - DoomRL Arsenal
 - Hedon Bloodrite
 - Hideous Destructor
+- LegenDoom & LegenDoomLite
-- Legendoom
+- MetaDoom
 - Trailblazer

 Some mods have specific integration features or compatibility concerns; these are detailed below.